Nature Inspired Jewellery: The Stories Behind My Designs

 Closer to home, the hedgerows near where I walk, not far from the willows, are filled with lashings of wild blackberries in late summer.
 The tiny clustered fruits inspired my blackberry necklace, capturing the soft rounded forms of the berries themselves - after a few attempts to make a mould.

-Many of the blackberries grow among hawthorn hedges, and my silver hawthorn necklace was featured in Country Living magazine. which also
+Many of the blackberries grow among hawthorn hedges, and my silver hawthorn necklace was featured in Country Living magazine.

 Acorn and Oak Leaf Jewellery